Living in History

 ‘I hope so.’
 Dad cleared his throat again.
 ‘Now, come on, Mr. C’ll be here soon.’

-‘Can I see Mummy’s house?
+‘Can I see inside Mummy’s house?
 Did we get permission?’

 ‘Er, um, later.
 Mr. C’s waiting.
 We’re late,’ Dad said and then strode out the door; the green door.